pointnetwork/kadence/doc/flood.md

 This new `FLOOD` message should be sent to all known contacts using a parallelism degree equal to ALPHA(=3).
 Upon receipt of a `FLOOD` message, a node must check if they have received/relayed the message already.
 If they have, they must do nothing aside from ACK receipt.
-If the nodes has never received/relayed the message, they must ACK receipt *and* forward contents.
+If the node has never received/relayed the message, they must ACK receipt *and* forward contents.
 The relayed message is sent as a `FLOOD` message to K(=20) nodes that are *further than recipient from the origin*.